Regret-Free Reinforcement Learning for LTL Specifications: Regret-Free Learning for LTL

-In this section, we study the controller synthesis problem for MDPs with unknown (but fixed) transition function against LTL specifications.
-In the following, we state the main problem of study in this section. \begin{problem} Given an MDP $\M$ with unknown transition function, minimum transition probability $\pmin\in(0,1)$, an LTL specification $\p$, and a confidence parameter $0<\delta<1$, find an online learning algorithm such that with confidence greater than $1-\delta$ the resulted regret defined by Eq.~\eqref{eq:regret-def} grows sublinearly with respect to the number of episodes $K$. \end{problem}
+In this section, we study the policy synthesis problem for MDPs with an unknown transition function against LTL specifications.

+\begin{resp} \begin{problem} [Regret-Free Learning for General LTL Formulas] Given an MDP $\M$ with an unknown transition function, minimum transition probability $\pmin\in(0,1)$, an LTL specification $\p$, and a confidence parameter $\delta\in(0,1)$, find an online learning algorithm such that with confidence at least $(1-\delta)$ the resulting regret defined by Eq.~\eqref{eq:regret-def} grows sublinearly with respect to the number of episodes $K$. \end{problem} \end{resp}

+We transform the policy synthesis problem for general LTL specifications into a synthesis problem for an until (reach-avoid) formula, for which one can use the regret-free online algorithm proposed in Sec.~\ref{sec:reach-avoid}.